Peter Lee Atherton: State legislator and the Jackson Highway Association

 Atherton was a state legislator for the Commonwealth of Kentucky; he became known as the "Father of the Jackson Highway".
-Atherton was a member of the Jackson Highway Association (1911–1918), received his direction from his father on the need to build up Kentucky's overland transportation links, in order for the region to prosper and remain competitive.
+Atherton was a member of the Jackson Highway Association (1911–1918), following his father's direction on the need to build up Kentucky's overland transportation links, in order for the region to prosper and remain competitive.

 Civic roles

 Atherton served as president of the May Musical Festival in 1907 and as president of the Lincoln Central Road Association.
 He was active in the Democratic Party and vocal on many issues, including his views on the Temperance movement, against prohibition and the need to repeal the Eighteenth Amendment.

 He is listed as a noteworthy individual, along with his address in the 1913 publication Louisville, city of charm.

 Personal

 He married twice.
 His first wife was Mary Goodenow Kelsey, the daughter of Professor Kelsey.
 This marriage ended in divorce.
 They had a daughter, Mary Valerie Atherton (1890–1982), who married Kelley Graham.

 Atherton remarried.
 His second wife, Cornelia Anderson (1886–1976) of Louisville, the daughter of Dr. Turner Anderson.
 They married in New York City on May 23, 1914.
 She was politically active and influential and is listed as Mrs. Peter Lee Atherton in the Principal Women of America (1936 Edition).
-They had four children: Valerie, Sarah Anderson, Cornelia Anderson, and John McDougal and lived at their home “Arden”, in Glenview, Kentucky.
+They had four children – Valerie, Sarah Anderson, Cornelia Anderson, and John McDougal – and lived at their home "Arden" in Glenview, Kentucky.

 Atherton died on January 10, 1939, in San Antonio, Texas, where he had been living for 8 months.
 The cause for death was heart failure.
 He is buried at Cave Hill Cemetery, Louisville, Kentucky, following a church service in a Glenview.